siddhesh2263/wildfire-monitoring-system/readme.md

 ### Rule-Based Anomaly Detection

-An anomaly detection service consumes messages from the `raw-data` topic and applies rule-based logic to assign an intensity label—low, medium, or high.
+An anomaly detection service consumes messages from the `raw-data` topic and applies rule-based logic to assign an intensity label - low, medium, or high.
 For example, if the temperature exceeds 40°C and humidity drops below 20%, the message is tagged as a high-risk anomaly.
 Additional rules consider vegetation density, wind speed, and air quality index.
 The service adds a confidence_score and produces the data into the `anomaly-data` topic.
 This service is stateless, horizontally scalable, and containerized like all others.

 <br>